-The rebounding hammer on the Model 1892 has two positions:
+The rebounding hammer on the Model 1886 has two positions:

-Rebound Position - This position (Figure 8, page 17) takes the place of the dropped and half-cock positions found on the original Model 1892 rifles.
+Rebound Position - This position (Figure 7, page 17) takes the place of the dropped and half-cock positions found on the original Model 1886 rifle.

 The rebounding feature of the hammer essentially eliminates the dropped hammer position.
 The hammer only travels to the dropped position momentarily after the trigger has been pulled with the hammer fully-cocked.
 The hammer then automatically moves to the rebound position.